commonvoyage/dupededupe/README.md

 # [Dupe Dedupe](https://www.youtube.com/watch?v=4vaN01VLYSQ) - BETA
 **Tools for managing duplicates in Salesforce**

-Dupe Dedupe leverages Salesforce Duplicate Rules to help manage duplicate records on the Account, Contact, Individual and Lead objects.
+Dupe Dedupe extends native Salesforce Duplicate Rules to help manage duplicate records.

 Features:
 - ReportTypes: Contacts with Duplicate Record Items, Accounts with Duplicate Record Items
-- Create Duplicate Record Sets and Duplicate Record Items for existing duplicates
+- Creates Duplicate Record Sets and Duplicate Record Items for existing duplicates

 This application is a work in progress. **Install at your own risk.**